Australian Competition Law overview

 Australia's core competition law provisions are contained in Part IV of the Competition and Consumer Act 2010 (CCA) (previously named the Trade Practices Act 1974 (Cth)).
-In addition, separate prohibitions have been created in relation to anti-competitive conduct in the telecommunications industry and a regime for access to essential facilities has been created.
-The following provides a brief overview of the core elements of Australia's competition policy - in each case more detailed information is available by following the relevant link.
+In addition, separate prohibitions have been created in relation to anti-competitive conduct in the telecommunications industry and a regime for access to essential facilities has been developed.
+The following provides a brief overview of the core elements of Australia's competition policy - in each case more detailed information is available by following the relevant link to the left.

-The policy of competiiton law - actual and desired - has been the subject of much debate in Australia and elsewhere.
+The appropriate policy objective for competition law - actual and desired - has been the subject of much debate in Australia and elsewhere.
 Debate has centred around whether or not the competition laws are intended to promote competition per se or whether it has a broader purpose and/or is intended to operate for the benefit of particular groups; in this respect 'small business has often been singled out.
-For an intersting recent paper on the objects of competition law, see Maurice E Stucke, 'Should Competition Policy Promote Happiness?'
-(14 January 2013)
+The Harper Review has made clear in its report that competition policy should be about protecting the competitive process and not individual competitors or interest groups.

 In 2005 the Competition Policy Reform Act 1995 (Act 88 of 1995) inserted an objects clause in s 2, which provides: 'The object of this Act is to enhance the welfare of Australians through the promotion of competition and fair trading and provision for consumer protection.'

 In 2014-2015 a major Competition Policy Review was conducted in Australia.

 View policy page.

 View economics page.